 Robert Benedetto succeeded Hardwick as library director in 2006.
 Under his leadership, the library expanded its online databases, provided wireless internet access in the library, improved its online course managment system, created multiple points of access to digitized material from Special Collections, and streamlined its operation.
 Off-site storage was expanded to include American Baptist Seminary of the West and the library at Santa Clara University (SCU) to address a growing collection of books and special collection materials.
 A cooperative arrangement was made with the SCU library to provide GTU students with access to their books.

 Special Collections and Archives continues to acquire significant materials reflecting religious activities in the American West.
-These included papers from theologian and activist Robert McAfee Brown, the Edith Stein (St. Teresa Benedicta of the Cross) Collection, an oral history of the Sanctuary Movement, Carla DeSola Sacred Dance videos and materials, and additional new religious movement collections.
+These included papers from theologian and activist Robert McAfee Brown, the Edith Stein (St. Teresa Benedicta of the Cross) Collection, extensive collections on the Sanctuary Movement, Carla DeSola Sacred Dance videos and materials, Viktor Frankl library, Bede Griffiths papers, Charlene Spretnak's Spiritual Dynamic in Modern Art Collection and additional new religious movement collections.

 November 1997; Revised: January 1998, November 2001